agile-ts/documentation/docs/main/StyleGuide.md

 ## 🚀 Inspiration 2

-At the first look the `Style Guide 2` might look very boiler-plate-ey.
+At the first look, the `Style Guide 2` might look very boiler-plate-ey.
-Every entity has its own directory, with a bunch of files.
+Every Entity has its own directory, with a bunch of files.
-True, for small applications like a simple singe page application, this might be an overkill.
+True, for small applications like a simple single page application, this might be an overkill.
-But for enterprise applications that have planned to scale, its definitely worth a try.
+But for enterprise applications that have planned to scale, it's definitely worth a try.

 ####  🖥 ExampleApplications
-Currently, no open source application is using this `Style Guide`.
+Currently, no open-source application is using this `Style Guide`.
 But I personally have worked with it in a private repo, and I love it.

 In this Style-Guide, we have a so-called `core` at the top-level of our `src` folder, besides our UI-Components.